At Comic-Con 2018, Shazam and Wonder Woman will try to rope in fans

 The first female Doctor

-Jodie Whittaker will be making one of her first major public appearances as the new face of Doctor Who.
+Jodie Whittaker made one of her first major public appearances as the new face of Doctor Who.
 She made waves as the first female doctor and is expected to shed some light on how else her version will stand out from the previous 12 incarnations.

-As you can imagine, there was some grumbling about the idea of a female doctor.
-Whittaker will get a chance to address those critics at Comic-Con.
+The cast declared that the show would be more inclusive, stressing that Doctor Who is for everyone -- a response to controversy stirred by her casting.

 Venom lands at Comic-Con